 Are there side-effects from treatment?
-Page 37
+Page 43

 All treatments, particularly high-dose chemotherapy, can cause side-effects.
-But these are usually temporary.
-There are treatments to help with most side-effects, so tell your doctor.
-Don't suffer in silence!
+They are usually temporary.

+There are treatments to help with side-effects, so it is very important that you contact your nurse or doctor if you are experiencing side-effects or are unwell.